leslem/web_home/content/post/level-up-coding-2-reusable-functions.md

 #### 3. Keep your code organized into small, managable pieces

 Functions are a great way to keep your code organized and easier to navigate and maintain.
 The lines of code for the actual function are kept together in an easy-to-find location.
-A good code editor with let you collapse functions so that stay out of your way when you're not working on them.
+A good code editor will let you collapse functions so that they stay out of your way when you're not working on them.
 You can write a more complex function that itself runs code from smaller, simpler functions.

 #### 4. Flexibility for sharing with others